ABOUT THE SANCTUARY

 - Benefit local communities.

 Caring for the chimps is a 24/7, year-round commitment provided by a dedicated team of more than 22 care givers, veterinarians, volunteers and island staff.
-CLICK HERE if you want to visit Ngamba Island and discover first-hand what it takes to feed & care for 49 chimpanzees.
+CLICK HERE if you want to visit Ngamba Island and discover the first-hand experience of what it takes to feed & care for the 52 chimpanzees.

 ABOUT THE ISLAND